 Where should I begin with a website redesign?

 Start with what you want to accomplish through the redesign.
 You have probably lived with your current site for a long time.
 You know what’s great about it and what’s not so great.
 You have a clear idea of how the new site must perform better, and you can visualize the value of these improvements clearly.
-You may be looking to drive more traffic deeper into the site or to get an immediate conversion on the homepage or initial landing page.
-Make this clear to everyone involved.
+You may be looking to drive more traffic deeper into the site or to get an immediate conversion on the homepage.
+Make this clear to all stakeholders involved in your website.
 Establish straightforward, measurable objectives for the redesign project in terms of the desired outcomes from the new site.
 Once the project is complete, this will be critical to evaluate your level of success.

 [As a quick aside, I’ll share that whatever the goal, my favorite trick to ensure you don’t lose this focus through the redesign is to insert this objective into the name of the project itself.
 “The ‘more leads for sales’ website update,” or “The ‘more buyer conversions’ website refresh.”
 Helps every time for maintaining focus and building internal project support.]